Let us clear up the organ donation myths. Get the facts on organ donation

-Myth: The doctor won’t try to save me life if I’m a registered donor.
+Myth: The doctors won’t try to save my life if they see that I’m an organ donor.

 Fact: Your life is ALWAYS first.

-If you are taken to a hospital after an injury or medical crisis, it is a doctor or an EMT’s priority to save your life.
-They are not involved in the organ and tissue donation or transplantation process.
+If you are taken to a hospital after an injury or medical crisis, it is the doctor or an EMT’s utmost priority to save your life.
+They are not involved in the organ and tissue donation or transplantation process and do not know your donor status.
 Your status as a donor is not even considered until every effort has been made to try to save your life.

 Donation can occur either after brain death is declared or after circulatory death.
 After brain death, machines keep one’s heart and other major organs functioning, but ultimately, there is no brain activity nor a chance for brain activity to return.
 Brain death is death.
 For donation after circulatory death, the patient is facing imminent death; there is no hope for a meaningful recovery and the withdrawal of life support has been elected.